Batcherss/InChess/README.md

 ## How to use?

-Just open chess-com and it.
+Just open chess-com and you're all set.

 ## Technical Stack